 ©copyright owned by Dr. Shashi Chiplonkar.

-All the raw and cooked foods, as well as the brand-name cereals, candies and beverages, are based on reference databases as also several laboratory estimations and represent a composite value of all generic foods or major brands.
+Major food database of 90 raw foods i.e. fruits, vegetables, nuts, seeds, and 440 cooked foods is an outcome of intensive laboratory analyses of fresh food samples in duplicates and its copyright is with CDiet.
+Other raw and cooked foods, as well as the brand-name cereals, candies and beverages, are based on reference databases and represent a composite value of all generic foods or major brands.

 - Chiplonkar SA, Agte VV.
 Extent of error in estimating nutrient intakes from food tables versus laboratory estimates of cooked foods.
 Asia Pac J Clin Nutr.
 2007; 16:227–39.